rtomyj/500-Algos-Python/README.md

 9. Sort an array containing 0's, 1's and 2's (Dutch national flag problem)

 10. Inplace merge two sorted arrays

+Given two individually sorted arrays, sort arrays so one array has all elements that are less than all elements in the second array and both arrays are sorted.

+Eg. [1, 3, 5] [2, 4]

+Becomes [1, 2, 3] [4, 5]

 11. Merge two arrays by satisfying given constraints